-- Developing a career while dealing with life’s unexpected twists
+- Building a career while dealing with life’s unexpected twists

 ELIGIBILITY & SELECTION CRITERIA

 Each university can submit up to 2 student nominations.
-E-mail nominations to Lisa Scheer (Scheer@missouri.edu) by April 24, 2024.
-Those accepted for the Camp will be notified by May 1.
-Attach a single file (Word, pdf) for each nomination that contains the following materials:
+E-mail nominations to Lisa Scheer (Scheer@missouri.edu) by February 22, 2024.
+Those accepted for the Camp will be notified by March 4, 2024.
+For each nomination, attach a single file (Word, pdf) bearing the applicant’s name as the file name that contains:

 - Student’s Vita